Doctor Who | |

 Season chronology | |

 The 2023 specials of the British science-fiction television programme Doctor Who are a series of special episodes that will air to celebrate the programme's 60th anniversary.
-The episodes were written by Russell T Davies and will be broadcast on BBC One in November 2023 in the United Kingdom and Ireland and on Disney+ internationally.
-David Tennant and Catherine Tate are both returning to the series, as the Fourteenth Doctor and Donna Noble, respectively, as part of the 60th anniversary.
+The episodes were written by Russell T Davies, and will be broadcast on BBC One in November 2023 in the United Kingdom and Ireland, and on Disney+ internationally.
+David Tennant and Catherine Tate are both returning to the series as part of the 60th anniversary.
+Tennant will appear as the Fourteenth Doctor for the first time while Tate will reprise her role as Donna Noble.

 No. story | No. in specials | Title | Directed by [2] | Written by [3] | Original air date [4] | UK viewers (millions) | AI |